United States Hockey Hall of Fame: Inductees

 With the four-member induction Class of 2020, there are now 192 enshrined members.
 New members are inducted annually based on their contributions to hockey in the United States during the course of their careers.

 Each year, nominations are solicited by USA Hockey from those willing to substantiate the candidacy of a particular individual or team for induction from Jan.
 1 through March 31.
 All nominations are forwarded to the U.S. Hockey Hall of Fame Selection Committee for review.
 After a thorough evaluation of each candidate, the selection committee conducts a vote to select the newest members of the Hall of Fame.

 Museum

 The United States Hockey Hall of Fame Museum, the "National Shrine of American Hockey," is dedicated to honoring these legends of the game and showcasing precious U.S. hockey memories.
-Opened in 1973 in Eveleth, Minn., the unique facility is driven by the mission to preserve and interpret America's proud hockey heritage.
+Opened in 1973 in Eveleth, Minnesota, the unique facility is driven by the mission to preserve and interpret America's proud hockey heritage.